Find structural variants

 The snp module identifies single nucleotide polymorphisms (SNP) and small indels, but you may want to (and should!) leverage the linked-read data to identify larger structural variants (SV) like large deletions, duplications, and inversions.
 Harpy provides two linked-read variant callers to do exactly that:

-aligner recommended variants it detects caveats link
+Caller variants it detects caveats link

 NAIBR inversion, duplication, deletion requires phased alignments original repo, fork repo, paper